SamRemix/box-hits-tracker/README.md

 | Ray Guns average      | `average` + `0 1`  | Enabled  |
 | Ray Gun Mark II ratio | `ratio` + `0 1`    | Disabled |

-### Notes
+## Notes

+### Farm - First Room

-If you want to play First Room with box on Farm, there are 2 possibilities:
+If you want to play with box, there are 2 possibilities:

 - Set the starting round to 1 or 5.
-- Download the source code from [v1.0](https://github.com/SamRemix/box-hits-tracker/releases/tag/v1.0) and copy the `.gsc` file into your game's script folder.
+- Download the source code from [v1.0](https://github.com/SamRemix/box-hits-tracker/releases/tag/v1.0) and copy the `.gsc` file into your game's script folder

+> if you choose to download v1.0, you will not have access to the *Ray Gun Mark II ratio*.